Dan Beach Bradley: Mission to Siam

 On 2 July 1834, Bradley and his wife, Emilie departed from Boston for their mission to Bangkok.
 On 12 January 1835, they arrived in Singapore.
 Due to monsoons, Bradley and his wife stayed in an unoccupied London Missionary Society home for six months, until the storms finally passed.
 Bradley and his wife arrived in Siam on 18 July 1835 after an encounter with Malay pirates that left goods stolen and four crew members dead.
-They had the following children: Charles Bradley born March 1835 in transit, died 4 November 1836 in Bangkok; Emelie Jane Bradley, born 26 November 1836 in Marcellus, New York, died 27 July 1848 in Bangkok; Harriet Bradley born 7 May 1842, died in Bangkok 30 December 1842 of smallpox.
+They had the following children: Charles Bradley born March 1835 in transit, died 4 November 1836 in Bangkok; Emelie Jane Bradley, born 26 November 1836 in Marcellus, New York, died 27 July 1848 in Bangkok; Sophia Bradley McGilvary (8 October 1839 - 5 July 1923); Harriet Bradley born 7 May 1842, died in Bangkok 30 December 1842 of smallpox.
 Their last child was Cornelius Beach Bradley (18 November 1843 – 17 March 1936).
 Emilie Royce Bradley died on 2 August 1845 of tuberculosis.
 Her papers included an album and two diaries (1827-1830; 1831-1833; 1840-1842) kept in Clinton, New York.
 Those in Bangkok include a microfilm copy and a modern transcription of a diary (1834-1836), the original of which may still remain in private hands; a journal letter written aboard ship during her voyage to Siam in 1834-1835; and a record book containing summaries of letters sent.
 The summaries often refer to "my large letter book", probably indicating that only a portion of Emilie's correspondence has survived.

 During his first few years in Thailand, Bradley suffered from chronic diarrhea, a sickness that he said had to happen initially in order to survive.
 After his initial sickness, he enjoyed 30 years of almost unbroken good health.
 He established a daily routine of cold baths, plain food, and total abstinence from intoxicating beverages.
 A healthy variety of cares enabled him to find rest by turning from one task to another.
 Throughout his time in Thailand, he was constantly found singing hymns, reading the bible, and in prayer.